 Building your baby registry can be an overwhelming experience.
 You’re already not sure what you’ll need, and the amount of baby products available can make it seem like your entire home space will be filled with nothing but baby items.
 Spoiler: it will.
+A baby formula preparation machine may become the newest item on your counter.

 We know, it sounds totally new-age.
 Can’t you just scoop the formula from the container yourself?